Icenium/icenium-cli/docs/man_pages/project/configuration/mobileframework.md

 * `set` - Sets the selected framework version for the project.
 <% } %>
 <% if(isHtml) { %>
-### Command Limitations

-* You cannot run this command on mobile website projects.

 ### Related Commands

 Command | Description